Constantine Algeria Travel Guide

 Numerous mid-range restaurants operate throughout the city center.
 They present a variety of Algerian dishes, frequently with French or Italian influences.
 These establishments provide a comfortable dining experience, good service, and a pleasant atmosphere.

-Souk El Asser, the traditional an indoor market, serves as a nexus for fresh produce, spices, local sweets, and prepared foods—an experience in itself.
+Souk El Asser, the traditional an indoor market, serves as a hub for fresh produce, spices, local sweets, and prepared foods—an experience in itself.
 Other local markets provide opportunities to buy ingredients.
 Constantine lacks specific "food halls" in the Western sense.

 International cuisine options stay limited.
 Some hotels and a few standalone restaurants, typically in the city center, may present French, Italian, or occasionally Asian cuisine.
-For non-Algerian food cravings, these are main choices.
+For non-Algerian food cravings, these are the main choices.

-Restaurants In hotels (Marriott, Novotel)
+Hotel Restaurants (Marriott, Novotel)

 City Center Local Eateries